slarmoo/.github/profile/html/startUpHtml/startUpHtml.md

 ## Go celebrate

 You did it!
 This is a significant milestone.
-Time to grab some friends, show them what you did, and celebrate with cookies.
+Time to grab some friends, show them what you did, and celebrate with soft serve 🍦.